Glossary

 Coffee Aftertaste

-The definition of Coffee Aftertaste is the flavors and sensations that remain on the palate after swallowing coffee, reflecting its quality and balance.
+The definition of Coffee Aftertaste is the descriptor for flavours and sensations that remain on the palate after swallowing coffee, reflecting its quality and balance.

 C